yzguy/sPoNgEbOb/README.md

 ## Command Usage

 ```
--> sPoNgEbOb why are you mocking me
+-> echo "why are you mocking me" | sPoNgEbOb
 wHy aRe yOu mOcKiNg mE
 ```